dimanikulin/dimanikulin/PublishWhere1.md

 - Pin **story** - Pinning a story keeps it at the top of the page until you specify otherwise.
 Pin this story to the top of your profile
 - Set **SEO Title** - The **SEO Title** is used in place of your Title on search engine results pages, such as a Google search. **SEO titles** over 60 characters will be truncated. **SEO titles** between 40 and 50 characters with commonly searched words have the best click-through-rates.
 - Set **SEO Description** - The **SEO Description** is used in place of your Subtitle on search engine results pages.
 Good **SEO descriptions** utilize keywords, summarize the story and are between 140-156 characters long.
-- Add **Friend Link** - This link guarantees anyone free access to your story, even if they’ve read all of their complimentary stories for this month.
+- Add **Friend Link** - This link guarantees anyone free access to your story, even if theyâ€™ve read all of their complimentary stories for this month.
 Learn more.
 - Set **Content Licensing**
 - Customize **Story Link**
 - Customize **Canonical Link**, to set URL to show if this story was originally published elsewhere